perforce/setup-p4/README.md

 ![Support](https://img.shields.io/badge/Support-Community-yellow.svg)

-setup-p4 is a community supported project and is not officially supported by Perforce.
+setup-p4 is a community supported project.
 Pull requests and issues are the responsibility of the project's moderator(s); this may be a vetted individual or team with members outside of the Perforce organization.
-Perforce does not officially support these projects, therefore all issues should be reported and managed via GitHub (not via Perforce's standard support process).
+All issues should be reported and managed via GitHub (not via Perforce's standard support process).

 ## Code of Conduct